Fetch a quote collection

 ## Step 2: Review the response

 A successful request returns HTTP `201` with a quote collection.
-The top-level `quoteCollectionId` identifies the collection; the `quotes` array contains one entry per supported payment rail.
+The top-level `quoteCollectionId` identifies the collection; the `quotes` array contains the returned quote.

 ```json